baoduy/hbd.astro-paper/src/content/blog/az-06-pulumi-private-aks-cloudpc-hub.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "This tutorial guides us through setting up a secure CloudPC and DevOps agent hub, aimed at improving the management and operational capabilities of your private AKS environment using Pulumi."
+In this tutorial, guide us through setting up a secure CloudPC and DevOps agent hub, aimed at improving the management and operational capabilities of the private AKS environment using Pulumi.
+"
 ---

 ## Introduction